giuliavezzani/giuliavezzani_old.github.io/handover.md

 been assessed on a real robotic system, the iCub humanoid robot, on a set of objects from the YCB dataset.
 Experiments show that the proposed method allows performing proper and reliable handovers with different every-day objects.
-The manuscript is available [here](https://github.com/giuliavezzani/giuliavezzani.github.io/raw/master/files/handover.pdf).
+The manuscript can be downloaded  [here](https://github.com/giuliavezzani/giuliavezzani.github.io/raw/master/files/handover.pdf).
 [This video](https://www.youtube.com/watch?v=be27-FGU-Sk) shows some examples of successful handovers with the iCub humanoid robot.

 The code I developed is available on _github_: <a href="https://zenodo.org/badge/latestdoi/44164737"><img src="https://zenodo.org/badge/44164737.svg" alt="DOI"></a>.